MarcusOtter/APOD.Net/README.md

 You can find more examples in [the documentation](https://lemorrow.github.io/APOD.Net/examples/).

 ## FAQ
-A list of some of the frequently asked questions.
-Can't see your question here?
+Can't find your question here?
 Feel free to [open an issue](https://github.com/LeMorrow/APOD.Net/issues/new/choose)!
 ### Disposable object created by 'new ApodClient()' is never disposed
 ![A warning in visual studio saying "Disposable object created by 'new ApodClient()' is never disposed"](docs/images/apodclient-dispose.png)